Photo by Gillfoto, licensed under CC BY-SA 3.0

 It was one of those moments that defied logic, where physics, fate and human toughness collided in a way that left everyone speechless.

-The impact recorded a deceleration of 179 Gs, one of the highest ever survived by a human being.
+The impact recorded a deceleration of 179 Gs, one of the highest ever measured in motorsport.

-For most drivers that would have been the end, for Purley, it was just the beginning of another battle, the one to stay alive.
+For most drivers that would have been the end, for Purley, it was just the beginning of another battle—the one to stay focused and recover.

 During qualifying for the 1977 British GP, Purley’s LEC CRP1 suffered a stuck throttle on the approach to Beckets.

-He went of the circuit at over 107mph (173 km/h) and smashed almost head-on into a concrete wall, in an instant, the car came to a complete stop, and Purley’s body traveling at the same speed, was subjected to unimaginable forces.
+He went off the circuit at over 107 mph (173 km/h) and hit a concrete wall.
+The car came to a complete stop, and Purley experienced extreme forces during the crash.

 👉 Tom Pryce: The Welsh Wonder Who Was Gone Too Soon